 Horton-Street Wards-End Blackledge

-For this page, we have built the walkthrough from Barum top down to the bottom of Horton Street.
+For this page, we have built the walkthrough from Barum top down Fountain Street and Ward's End to the bottom of Horton Street and then included Blackledge between the Imperial Crown and the Square Theatre.

 Although there was no historic evidence of a fountain at this point of town, the area of Wards End was once ta large open space.
 This was long before Prescott Fountain existed.
 A house in Wards End had ten or twelve troughs in the wall and would have been very suitable for a drinking fountain.
 Here was also a small reservoir which was supplied by an under ground stream all the way from Well Head which also supplied water to another small reservoir above the Old Cock Yard.